bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 *Figure.
 Enter a test prompt in txt2img page; subsequently, it will be used for training sample results.
 You can use the training sample to monitor the training progress.*

 ## Stable Diffusion Train Embedding
-We found that training with embeddings is easier than training with a hypernetwork for generating self-portraits.
+We found that training with embedding is easier than training with a hypernetwork for generating self-portraits.
 Our training yielded good results which we are satisfied with.

 ### Important Notes on Hardware Requirements
 It is important to note that you will require a GPU with at least 8GB of VRAM in order to train a personal embedding model.
 This is a hardware requirement that is essential for generating quality images, and the lack of a sufficient GPU could result in poor image quality or low performance.

 If you don't have a video card that is compatible, you should consider using cloud infrastructure for training.
-You can create your own embeddings model using Runpod.Io, Google Colab, or another platform that provides cloud access to GPU-enabled hardware required for training.
+You can create your own embedding model using Runpod.Io, Google Colab, or another platform that provides cloud access to GPU-enabled hardware required for training.

 ### Step 1 - Create a new Embedding
 -   Give it a name - this name is also what you will use in your prompts, e.g. `realbenny-t1` for 1 token and `realbenny-t2` for 2 tokens embeddings.
-The name must be unique enough so that the textual inversion process will not confuse your personal embeddings with something else.
+The name must be unique enough so that the textual inversion process will not confuse your personal embedding with something else.
 -   Set some initialization - I like to use "face" or "person" as it gives me a decent variety of results and is simple to remember when writing prompts.
 -   Set the number of vectors per token (recommend using 1 or 2, as it to be well balanced between edibility and accuracy for faces but it is ultimately up to your preferences).
     - More vectors tends to need more images so be prepared to generate more with this many vectors